 Thank you to your staff

-It’s safe to say that 2020 has been a different year to any other.
+It’s safe to say that the last year+ has been different to any other.
 You have asked your team to do things this year that you have never asked of them before.

-- Furloughing was unheard of before March – both the word and the activity.
-The pressure on management (working out who to furlough) and the staff (wondering whether furloughing was temporary or permanent) has been huge.
+- People been furloughed and returned (hopefully everyone has returned).
+The pressure on management (working out who/when to furlough and to end it) and the staff (wondering whether furloughing was temporary or permanent) has been huge.

 - A Zoom call used to be a once in a while experience – not a everyday (if not more) activity.
 Hopefully everyone behaved appropriately!